Find out the last day of coverage with your employer

-Short-term, or temporary, health insurance plans provide almost immediate short-term coverage to fill gaps between jobs, while you're waiting for other coverage to begin or during the interval until the next ACA open enrollment period.
+Short-term, or temporary, health insurance plans provide almost immediate short-term coverage to fill gaps between jobs while you're waiting for other coverage to begin or during the interval until the next ACA open enrollment period.
 These plans are generally budget-friendly and offer a range of deductibles.
-In addition, in most cases, coverage can begin as quickly as the day after you apply.
+In most cases, coverage can begin as quickly as the day after you apply.

 Remember, even if you lose your job due to COVID-19 or for any other reason, you can still have affordable health insurance, either by continuing your employer-based health insurance or by getting covered by a new marketplace or private insurance plan.